Student Handbook

 Horseplay Skipping Class

-Failure to abide by EL5/ISS rules will result in additional discipline assignment.
+Failure to abide by SL/SS/EL5/ISS rules will result in additional discipline assignment.

 Skipping School / Leaving Campus without Permission